 Since your server has sent an email that says it cannot send an email, this seems somewhat contradictory!
 However, it simply indicates that some emails work (sending alerts) but sending form results has a problem.

 This generally means your mail server does not like the From address being an email address outside your domain.
 Remember, FormMail tries to make the form results you receive look like an email from the person submitting the form.
 This is the easiest way to work with form results, because you can just reply to the email to contact the person who filled in your form.

 If you've followed the steps above and still cannot get a solution, and you've tried our test mail scripts, then it's time to ask your hosting provider to supply you with a small PHP script that can send email.

-Test it to make sure it works, then register for our forums and ask for help.
-If required, you can also subscribe for support from us and we'll use the script supplied by your hosting provider to help you configure FormMail to work on your server.
+You can also pay for support and we'll use the script supplied by your hosting provider to help you configure FormMail to work on your server.